 Scenario 3: Suppose the stock has the same high and low as above of $20 and $10, respectively, during the option period.
 However, at maturity, the stock trades at $18.

 In the case of a fixed option (with a strike price of $15 set at the time of purchase), the profit (excluding cost) would be the same as above, i.e., $5.
 This is due to the strike price ($15) being less than the highest price ($20).

 Now, in the case of a floating option, suppose the strike price (at the time of maturity) is $18.
 Since the lowest price is $10, then the profit (excluding cost) for the holder would be $8 ($18 – $10).

-Lookback is a pretty useful option and helps the holder to maximize their profit, as well as minimize the risk.
-It helps to lower uncertainty, and hence the risk.
-However, this option is relatively expensive because the seller assumes the higher risk.
-Thus, holders must consider the cost of this option when taking up this option.
+Lookback is a pretty useful option and helps the holder maximize their profit and minimize the risk.
+It helps to lower uncertainty and hence the risk.
+However, this option is relatively expensive because the seller assumes a higher risk.
+Thus, holders must consider the cost of this option when taking it up this option.